-In the aftermath of the BGE cracked ceramics horror show I ranted on about in my other blog on the Kettle Joe, she who must be obeyed was averted from purchasing yet another BGE horror story and we ordered the Kamado Joe Classic II 18" with the allegedly "free" installation for $999 all in on Amazon.
+In the aftermath of the XXL Big Green Egg (BGE) cracked ceramics horror show I ranted on about in one of my earlier blogs on the BGE shortcomings, she who must be obeyed was averted from purchasing yet another BGE horror story and "She who must be obeyed" ordered the Kamado Joe Classic II 18" with the allegedly "free" installation for $999 all in on Amazon instead.

-The nice chap who arrived to assemble it on 9/16 was paid by Amazon to the tune of exactly $99, so this was in fact not exactly free to me.
+The nice chap who arrived to assemble it on 9/16 was paid by Amazon to the tune of exactly $99, so this was in fact not exactly "free".

-It did make me understand the various "other" offers available for them all though.
+It did make me understand the various "other" Kamado Joe offers available for them all you see online though.